-New York, Jan.
-1.- The steamer Tor. denskjold (Nor) Thomassen from Progresso, with hemp, ran ashore at Jones Inlet, near Rockaway, Long Island, at 4 o'clock this morning during a thick snowstorm, and came off without assistance at 9 o'clock apparently without damage.
-She then proceeded to this Boers were utterly surprised, and finding their retreat threatened fied in dis- his wound and has left Capetown for order to the eastward, leaving Colesberg in Gen. French's hands. program worked without a hitch.
-The London, Jan.
-1 .- Owing to lack of edition of the Times, say "For the moment there is a general full in active military operations pend-ing the arrival of Gen. Roberts.
-It is news from important points, interest in the war today centers on the comparatively unimportant skirmishing near generally hoped that he will, for some time at least, direct the operations from here.
-The absence of Gen. Buller, however unavoidable, has left the colo-Dordrecht, Capt.
+Boers were utterly surprised, and find-

+London, Jan.
+1 .- Owing to lack of news from important points, interest in the war today centers on the comparatively unimportant skirmishing near Dordrecht.
+Capt.
 Montmorency's sortie with a patrol of 120 men of the twentyfirst lancers and his retreat Dec.
-30 were followed the next day by a sucand vigorous control at headquarters cessful British engagement and the rescue of a small party supposed to be men Capt.
-Montmorency left behind him.
+30 were followed the next day by a successful British engagement and the rescue of a small party supposed to be men Capt.
+Montmorency left behlud him.
 Under Capt.
 Goldsworthy, a force with 125 men with four guns, accompanied by Capt.
 Montmorency's scouts, sallied out of Dordrecht during the morning of Dec.
 31, to relieve Lieut.
 Turner and twenty-seven men left over night at Labnshagns.

 The Boers were driven back and Lieut.
-Turner's party were rescued.
-Eight Boers and thirteen horses are known to have been killed.
-The Times in its second edition publishes a dispatch from Sterkstroem, dated Dec.
-31, which says:

-Capt.
-Montmorency's scouts were cut off, owing to their refusal to leave a wounded officer, Lieut, Warren, of Brabants Horse.
+'Turner's party were rescued.
+Eight Boers and thirteen horses are dated Dec.
+31, which says: Capt.
+Montmorency's scouts were cut off, owing to their refusal to leave a ed, but that they were afterwards diswounded officer, Lieut, Warren, of Brabants Horse.
 These men under Lieuts.
-Milford and Turner of the frontier mounted rifles, defended themselves most gallantly against the repeated attacks of some 800 Boers.
-The enemy resorted to sniping during No steps have been taken thus far to punish the alleged spies. the night, but were repulsed with loss.
-City Tomorrow.
+Milford and Turner of the frontier mounted rifles, defended themselves most gallantly against the repeated attacks of some 809 Boers.